Durham named best city for millennials in US

 Then, they placed "Best Places for Millennials to Live" into six categorical rankings:

 1. How many entry-level jobs are available in the city?
-(7.5% of score)
+(7.5 percent of score)

 2. How much time is spent commuting in the city?
-(7.5% of score)
+(7.5 percent of score)

 3. What's the public transportation situation like in the city?
-(10% of score)
+(10 percent of score)

 4. How many other young people live there?
-(15% of score)
+(15 percent of score)

 5. What's the after-work and weekend scene like in the city?
-(10% of score)
+(10 percent of score)

 6. How far does a paycheck get you in the city?
-(50% of score)
+(50 percent of score)

+"If you had told somebody about a 27-story building in downtown Durham 15 years ago you would've had a hard time winning that bet," said Susan Amey, Chief Marketing Officer, Durham Convention and Visitors Bureau.
+"It's a combination of things that feed off each other.
+Part of it is that we have these young, diverse entrepreneurs that have started making this home."

 Growella performed research related to each city's entry-level salary range, taxes charged to workers by the city and state, and the city's specific cost of living to find what a dollar earned in each city is actually worth.